-Dramm's Syphonject draws a concentrated solution from a bucket through a flexible suction tube and then dilutes it with the passing water stream at an approximate ration of 20 parts water to 1 part concentrated solution.
+Dramm's Syphonject draws a concentrated solution from a bucket through a flexible suction tube and then dilutes it with the passing water stream at an approximate ratio of 20 parts water to 1 part concentrated solution.
 Comes with a 170PL nozzle, ideal when using fertilizer syphons.

 - Minimum water pressure of 35 psi at faucet